Clan War Scheduler

 reaction if they switch to a different one.

-: The Discord message link
+schedule link: The Discord message link to the schedule

-: The title and date like when a schedule was created
+new title and date: The title and date like when a schedule was created

 Edit an existing schedule's title, date, or the restriction.